WordPress/wordpress-playground/packages/php-wasm-browser/docs/index.md

 The Service Worker passes the intercepted HTTP requests to the PHPServer for rendering.
 Technically, it sends a message through a [`BroadcastChannel`](https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel) which then gets delivered to every browser tab where the application is open.
 This is undesirable, slow, and leads to unexpected behaviors.

-Unfortunately, the Service Worker cannot directly communicate with the tab that sent the request – see [PR #31](https://github.com/WordPress/wordpress-wasm/pull/31) and [issue #9](https://github.com/WordPress/wordpress-wasm/issues/9) for more details.
+Unfortunately, the Service Worker cannot directly communicate with the relevant Worker Thread – see [PR #31](https://github.com/WordPress/wordpress-wasm/pull/31) and [issue #9](https://github.com/WordPress/wordpress-wasm/issues/9) for more details.

 Scopes enable each browser tab to:

-* Brand its own outgoing HTTP requests with a unique id
+* Brand the outgoing HTTP requests with a unique tab id
 * Ignore any `BroadcastChannel` messages with a different id

 Technically, a scope is a string included in the `PHPServer.absoluteUrl`.
 For example: